 - You can also make use of a shuttle service.
 Some hotels offer a free shuttle service.
-If this is not the case, expect to pay between $20 and $30 one way.
-Have a look at the RideFly Kona website for an example.
+If this is not the case, expect to pay between $15 and $30 one way.
+See the SpeediShuttle website for shuttle services from the Kona airport.

 - Finally, you can call a taxi to get you into town.
 You can find a list of local taxi providers here.
 Taking a taxi on the Big Island is expensive, and we recommend to only use them for getting to and from the airport.

 Using the bus is the cheapest but most inconvenient option, renting a car is by far the most convenient option for local transport.
 If renting a car is not an option and you are hesitant about using the bus, you can discover the Big Island using tours.
 Just choose a hotel close to the Kona city center and book your tours from there.
 Booking a tour often comes with transport to and from the tour location.